 Which player should Brentford fans be keeping an eye out for this Saturday?

-How is Warnock likely to set up his side at the Brentford Community Stadium?
+How is Neil Warnock likely to set up his side at the Riverside Stadium?

-Following an 80-year wait for a league win over Boro, Brentford have won the last three meetings between the two sides.
+Brentford have won four of the last five meetings between the teams in all competitions.
 What’s your score prediction for this one?